Hydroponic Farming FAQ:

-There are several factors that influence the use of water in the farm such as type of crop and its stage of growth, the climate of the area etc. The average water requirement may range from 6000-10000 litres per day.
+There are several factors that influence the use of water in the farm such as the type of crop and its stage of growth, the climate of the area, etc. The average water requirement may range from 6000-10000 liters per day.

 Hydroponic farming FAQ # 22: What kind of nutrients are used in hydroponics?

-The most essential nutrient elements required for hydroponic farming are nitrogen, potassium, phosphorous, calcium, magnesium, sulphur, iron, manganese, copper, zinc, molybedenum, boron, chlorine etc. these are already mixed in different proportions are available in the market to be used instantly.
-Some nutrient solutions may also be available with cobalt, silica, selenium, nickel, etc. but these are not very much essential for plant growth.
+The most essential nutrient elements required for hydroponic farming are nitrogen, potassium, phosphorous, calcium, magnesium, sulfur, iron, manganese, copper, zinc, molybedenum, boron, chlorine, etc. are already mixed in different proportions are available in the market to be used instantly.
+Some nutrient solutions may also be available with cobalt, silica, selenium, nickel, etc. but these are not very essential for plant growth.

-Each crop may require different green house or controlled environment and growing both of them together is not advisable.
+Each crop may require a different greenhouse or controlled environment and growing both of them together is not advisable.
 Only one crop per greenhouse can be grown.
-If the area is large enough, then another green house arrangement can be simultaneously set up to grow another variety.
+If the area is large enough, then another greenhouse arrangement can be simultaneously set up to grow another variety.

 Hydroponic farming FAQ # 24: How much will it cost to set up a hydroponic farm of 1 acre in India?

-On a commercial scale, hydroponic farming will have two components; one is the fixed costs and the other is recurring investment.
-Fixed costs involve the arrangement of outer structure, the cover, insect net, plastic materials for farm operations, etc. the recurring investment is made in the procurement of nutrient solution, growing medium and other miscellaneous requirements.
+On a commercial scale, hydroponic farming will have two components; one is the fixed costs and the other is a recurring investment.
+Fixed costs involve the arrangement of the outer structure, the cover, insect net, plastic materials for farm operations, etc. the recurring investment is made in the procurement of nutrient solution, growing medium, and other miscellaneous requirements.
 It is estimated that to create a hydroponic farm with a controlled environment in 1 acre of land would cost around 10 to 50 lakhs initially.
-For more information on the cost and profit structure one can read the following at: Hydroponic Farming Cost and Profit Analysis.
+For more information on the cost and profit structure, one can read the following at Hydroponic Farming Cost and Profit Analysis.